INFORMSJoC/2022.0239/src/README.md

 For polygons the shape can be defined by an array of vertices.
 For ellipses the shape is defined by the coordinates of the foci points and the eccentricity of the ellipse.

+The angle precision is the degree of accuracy of the optimal solution regarding the angle it makes with the x-axis.

 An example is

 ```
-Vertices=[3 0; 7 0; 8 2; 6 5; 2 5; 0 3];
+Vertices=[3 0; 7 1; 8 3; 6 5; 1.5 4; 0.5 2];
 epsErr=1e-5;
 anglePercision=0.1;

 [D,volLIR,volPercent]= LIR_param_f (Vertices,anglePercision,epsErr)
 ```

 This will return the corners of the largest rectangle in D, it's area in volLIR, and the percentage of that the area of the input polygon in volPercent.
+It will also return the plot of the solution, a plot of the objective function, and a third plot that shows the results of more detailed search in the neighborhood of the optimal solution.